Author

 Standout pieces

 - Why I can't play video games anymore — His longest and most consequential piece.
 Built on conversations with battle-hardened bodyguards in Iraq, it unpacks how intimate knowledge of war's reality makes playing combat games feel obscene.
-Culminates in a sharp critique: video games teach children to fetishize weaponry while adults manufacture enemies for profit.
+Culminates in a sharp critique — children fetishizing weaponry while adults manufacture enemies for profit — that he then second-guesses as "pretty weak," which is exactly the move that makes him trustworthy.

-- The Cost of War — A patient, layered exploration of post-conflict devastation.
-Walks readers through Abadan, Iran, two decades after the Iran–Iraq War, examining rubble, contaminated farmland, psychological displacement.
+- The Cost of War — A patient, layered walk through Abadan, Iran, two decades after the Iran–Iraq War: rubble, contaminated farmland, psychological displacement.
 Excels at making infrastructure damage feel as urgent as body counts.

-- Iran Shirt Shopping — A slim anecdote about haggling for a shirt in Hamadan that metastasizes into meditation on hospitality, generosity, and cultural difference.
-The shopkeeper refuses payment, then negotiates the price down to 10 rials — to maintain his honor.
+- Iran Shirt Shopping — A slim anecdote about haggling for a shirt in Hamadan that metastasizes into a meditation on hospitality.
+The shopkeeper refuses payment, then negotiates the price down to ten rials, to preserve honor on both sides.
+The whole essay is the moral architecture of that gesture.

 Every post